MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-how-to-resume-a-change-request.md

 2. In the **Work Items** pane, expand **Work Items**, expand **Change Management**, and then click **Change Requests: On Hold**.

 3. Select a change request.
-For example, select **Apply Exchange Server 2010 Service Pack 1**.
+For example, select **Apply Exchange Server&nbsp;2010 Service Pack&nbsp;1**.

 4. In the **Tasks** pane, click **Resume**.